jaxdesmarais/jaxdesmarais/README.md

 1. Relator: I enjoy close relationships with others.
 You find deep satisfaction in working hard to achieve a goal.
 2. Discipline: You enjoy routine and structure.
 Your world is best described by the order you create.
 3. Strategic: You create alternative ways to proceed.
 Faced with any given scenario, you can quickly spot the relevant patterns and issues.
 4. Consistency: You are keenly aware of the need to treat people the same.
-You crave stable routines and clear rules and procedures that everyone can folow.
+You crave stable routines and clear rules and procedures that everyone can follow.
 5. Achiever: You work hard and possess a great deal of stamina.
 You take immense satisfaction in being busy and productive.